Why and whence the Hilbert space in quantum theory?: Introduction

-The math"=structures have an origin""---this is the subject matter of the present work---and axiomatizations, so prevalent in \qt\ \cite{engesser, hrenn, laloe, ludwig5, peres, silverman}, are not necessary and, ideally, should be minimized.
+As we will see below, the math"=structures have an origin, and axiomatizations, so prevalent in \qt\ \cite{engesser, hren, laloe, ludwig5, peres, silverman}, are not necessary and should ideally be minimized; an orthodox opinion \cite{accardi+, cassineli, dAriano+, fuchs2, laloe, muller}.
 Not only should the mathematical and physical phrasing not be leaned upon the postulates, but the language itself should be severely limited \cite{ludwig5} and far from being free as in the classical theories.
-The problems with interpretations of quantum mathematics in terms of observables \cite{laloe, hrenn} do not then arise since their language has not yet in place.
+The problems with interpretations of quantum mathematics in terms of observables \cite{laloe, hren} do not then arise since their language has not yet in place.

-The answer to Neumann's doubts quoted above (and oft mentioned in the literature) lies in the fact that Hilbert's space \emph{is not} a starting point of \qt.
+The answer to Neumann's doubts quoted above (and oft mentioned in the literature \cite{engesser}) lies in the fact that Hilbert's space \emph{is not} a starting point in quantum elements.
 For example, Ludwig has devoted the whole monograph \cite{ludwig3} to the `quantum' derivation (different from ours) of this structure.
-In the first place, the space is just a linear space (superposition principle), of which the empirical nature manifests initially as a commutative group with operator automorphisms \cite[sect.~I.1.2]{kurosh}.
+The different views of the Hilbert"=space problem and exhaustive references along the lines can be found in the works \cite{dAriano+, hren0, muller}.
+In the first place, the space is \emph{just a linear space} (superposition principle), of which the empirical nature manifests initially as a commutative group with operator automorphisms \cite[sect.~I.1.2]{kurosh}.
 These are the numbers, and focusing on them above is no accident.

 Such a (re)formulation, at first glance, might have been seen as a full abstraction (see \cite[sects.~7--8]{br1} for details), but one may go further.
-It is the quantum paradigm and `building' the quantum mathematics from scratch, rather than a reliance upon the ready-to-use formal structures, that provide the most convincing answer to the question of \emph{why} and \emph{whence} the complex numbers \cite{cassineli} and the very vector space.
-The number in quantum foundations, not only the complex, is not a matter of course in the context of the accustomed arithmetic.
+It is the quantum paradigm and `building' the quantum mathematics from scratch, rather than a reliance upon the ready-to-use formal constructs, that provide the most convincing answer to the question of \emph{why} and \emph{whence} the complex numbers \cite{cassineli} and the very vector space.
+The number in quantum foundations, not only the complex, is not a matter of course in the context of the accustomed arithmetic \cite{lakoff}.
 The subsequent putting the question about observables as of entities and of their numerical values will result in answer to the question posed in the title of the work.
-In doing so, the observables arise alongside the state space but not yet as (Hermitian) operators.
+With that, the observables arise alongside the state space but not yet as (Hermitian) operators.